ChengYuan-CY/Alexa-Control-Bluetooth-Mesh-Devices/Alexa-voice-controlled-Bluetooth-mesh-network.md

   <center><b>Figure: Create a policy in this interface</b></center>
 </div>

-g.
-Click on the Manage -> Thing -> esp32 -> Shadow -> Edit, paste the initial shadow document.
-The initial shadow document must have the same desired and reported section, if you want to change the shadow document, remember to change the shadow document template on the esp32 board and Alexa skill, or the program won’t run correctly.
+6. Click on the Manage -> Thing -> esp32 -> Shadow -> Edit, paste the initial shadow document.
+The initial shadow document must have the same desired and reported section, if you want to change the shadow document, remember to change the shadow document template on the esp32 board and Alexa skill, otherwise the program won’t run correctly.

 <div align="center">
   <img src="./images/shadow_document.png">